MiniZinc/libminizinc/docs/en/tuple_and_record_types.rst

   **required** to distinguish the literal from a normal parenthesized expression.

 Tuples provide a very simple way to create a collection that contains values of different types.
-In a tuple variables, the values contained in the tuple can be accessed using a number representing the place in the tuple.
+In a tuple variable, the values contained in the tuple can be accessed using a number representing the place in the tuple.
 For example, in the tuple :mzn:`any: x = (1, true, 2.0)` the first member, :mzn:`1`, can be retrieved using :mzn:`x.1`, and the final member, :mzn:`2.0`, can be retrieved using :mzn:`x.3`.
-Note that the MiniZinc compiler will raise a **Type Error**, when an integer that is used lower than one or higher than the number of members in the tuple.
+Note that the MiniZinc compiler will raise a **Type Error**, when an integer is used that is lower than one or higher than the number of members in the tuple.

 Although tuple types can be useful, it can often be confusing which member represents what.
 Record types improve on this by associating a name with each